prefix-dev/pixi/CONTRIBUTIONS.md

 ```

 Because pixi is a [Rust](https://www.rust-lang.org/) project we only need to use `cargo` but keeping it as simple as possible we also made some pixi tasks to help you get started.
-Build the pixi with cargo by yourself.
+Build pixi with cargo by yourself.
 ```
 pixi run build
 ```